 We started reading the menu only to be stopped by a couple on our left.
 “The sweetbreads are wonderful!
 You really should get them… wait… pass us your bread plate.”
 One of them cut off a small portion and passed it back.
 Indeed they were very good, crispy and nutty on the outside, warm and buttery on the inside.
 We spent the entire evening sharing wine between the three tables, passing plates back and forth, and getting to know each other.

 On a warm night a few years ago, I spent a lovely evening on the porch drinking a Grenache blanc and eating steak tartare.
 Another time I was there with my mother.
-When Kimberly Paley stopped by the table, heard raves about the food and found out my mom was from out-of-town, she had Vitaly drop by the table, and bought us a nightcap.
-Mom will never forget it.
+When Kimberly Paley stopped by the table, heard raves about the food, and found out my mom was from out-of-town, she had Vitaly drop by the table and bought us a nightcap.
+Mom will never forget it, and as she settled into Alzhiemers a few years later, our meal was one of the few things she could remember.
 As we left, I marveled at the way Paley’s brings people together.
 This is a typical experience for me when I go there, a camaraderie between strangers that eating great food brings.

-The restaurant is in an old Victorian house on NW 21st street.
-The dining section is split between two rooms which helps give a feeling of intimacy.
-The back room can be reserved for private events – it holds 22 people.
+The restaurant is in an old Victorian house on NW 21st Street.
+The dining section is split between two rooms which gives a feeling of intimacy.
+The backroom can be reserved for private events – it holds 22 people.
 A bar and bistro with a small seating area fills the space between them.
-On warm evenings, the heated front porch is a nice place to sit, especially after the bulk of the afternoon traffic has faded.
-I have to dig to find any complaints, and have only one: the entry is quite small, and it’s awkward to stand there while other parties are seated.
+On warm evenings, the front porch is a nice place to sit, especially after the bulk of the afternoon traffic has faded.
+I have to dig to find any complaints and have only one: the entry is quite small, and it’s awkward to stand there while other parties are seated.
 I would guess this is why they tell you when you make reservations how long you can have the table – they want to seat the reservations following yours as quickly as possible.
-While this may put some people off, even with a two-hour meal time some parties seem to linger, and I’ve had to wait while the staff did their best to get a table of guests to clear out.
+While this may put some people off, even with a two-hour mealtime some parties seem to linger, and I’ve had to wait while the staff did their best to get a table of guests to clear out.

 Over the years I’ve had people tell me they have had aloof or indifferent service here, but this has never been the case for me.
 However, I think one has to relax and take their time.
 One of my complaints with many restaurants is that the food comes out of the kitchen too quickly.
 Order a cocktail, and before half of it is done, your appetizers and wine arrive and you end up rushing and drinking a martini with soup.
 This is not the case at Paley’s.
 The pacing is relaxed, giving plenty of time to converse and enjoy the various courses.
 The dishes arrive in due time, hot and fresh, without drying out under a heat lamp.
 Don’t plan to go here and be out the door and on your way to a show in 60 minutes – it’s not that type of restaurant.

 Drinks are well made, with a focus on the classics.
 Paley’s is known for its signature lemon drop, which is a perfect balance of lemon and sweetness.
 An old-fashioned was properly made, served in a small glass as it should be, rather than the large tumbler that many places use.
-The wine list is interesting and has a wide price range for most budgets.
-A separate higher end list is also available, and the by-the-glass list is interesting and a good match for the menu.
+The wine list is interesting and has a range of prices for most budgets.
+A separate higher-end list is also available, and the by-the-glass list is interesting and a good match for the menu.
 Staff is very knowledgeable and ready to give suggestions.
 Corkage is $25.
 Six beers are available, but judging by the only average selection, they are not the focus here.